bop15bh/SoybeanFBA/README.md

 # SoybeanFBA
-The soybean FBA model used in  Holland et al. 2023 along with code for all analyses in the paper are in the Analysis folder.
+The soybean FBA model (model_with_databases_subs.mat) used in  Holland et al. 2023 along with code for all analyses in the paper are in the Analysis folder.

 Remaining directories are code required to construct soybean FBA model as follows:
 1. Produce_Plant